Stop typing contacts manually. Scan business cards, review the extracted fields, and save cleaner contact records to iPhone Contacts faster.

 ScanLens detects and extracts profiles from major platforms:

 A LinkedIn connection request immediately after meeting reinforces the contact.
 You can learn more about someone's background, see mutual connections, and engage with their content.
-Social profiles saved to contacts make this follow-up seamless.
+Social profiles saved to contacts make this follow-up easy.